thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 ![Continuous Integration Test](/assets/ci_test.png "Jez Humble's Continuous Integration Test")

-Only if you answer yes to all three questions, you are practicing Continuous Integration.
+Only if you answer yes to all three questions, you are practising Continuous Integration.

 This involves adopting the following practices: